Yuchen-PLB/ECS171-FP/README.md

 6. We run a logistic regression on the categorical data, trying to explain which Vendor is tending to produce higher quality CPU/GPU.

-# 2. Vendor Prediction with ANN Model
+### Part 3.2 Vendor Prediction with ANN Model
 This model predict the brand of CPU/GPU with expect to its 'Release Date Process Size (nm) TDP (W) Die Size (mm^2)	Transistors (million)	Freq (MHz)'.
 We enumerate the vendor to 0, 1, 2 as our y-label and normalize the properties mentioned above as our X.
- ### 2.1 Method
+#### 3.2.1 Method
 We build a 3-layer ANN model with activation relu and signmoid, train for 1000 epoch.
 The activation function is chosen based on the previous observation of the logistic regression, which shows clear linear relationship for the previous 5 years from 2000 and more polinomial shape for the recent years.
 We tried categorical NN and sequential NN to explore the relationship between chip performances and the Vendor.
 At the end, we also build the comfusion matrix to try to evaluate the performance of our model.
 The code works like below:
 ```
 from sklearn.naive_bayes import CategoricalNB
 model = CategoricalNB()